NICOLA JANE SHERINGHAM-SMITH MChS

 OPEN FOR APPOINTMENTS

-Bath Podiatry Services is OPEN, and will continue to practise whilst following all governmental guidelines regarding PPE, as the College of Podiatry has stated that:
+Bath Podiatry Services is OPEN, and will continue to practise whilst following all governmental guidelines regarding PPE.

 Hand washing or sanitizing is available on site, please wear a mask, and if you are feeling unwell please rearrange your appointment.

 I hope everyone will remain safe and well.
 Please remember hands, face, space.

 Look after yourselves, and keep safe.

 About Nicola Jane

 Nicola Jane is a retired classically trained dancer and gymnast, who after 30 years of professional employment trained as a podiatrist at Valencia University, Spain.

 What is the difference between a chiropodist and a podiatrist?

 Nothing at all, they are exactly the same.
 Both are health care professionals registered by the HCPC (Health Care Professional Council) and entitled to use the protected title Chiropodist or Podiatrist.
 They are trained to diagnose and treat abnormal conditions of the feet and lower limbs and are qualified following a lengthy university training.